ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

       [4x 1.5V Battery Pack (CM_H3)],[Battery holder for 4 AA batteries.],
-      [Power Switch],[Switch used to turn the child module on and off. will be connected to the battery pack.], [3D-printed Housing],[Housing for both the parent and child modules.], [Screws/nuts],[Securing the components to the housing.]
+      [Power Switch],[Switch used to turn the child module on and off. will be connected to the battery pack.], [3D-printed Housing],[Housing for both the parent and child modules.], [Screws/nuts],[Screws to be used with threaded insert to secure ESP32 Dev Kit and OLED screen to our case.
+(M2, M4).], [Brass Screw-to-Expand Insert for Plastic],[Threaded insert used to secure ESP32 Dev Kit and OLED screen to our plastic casing.\ #list([M2 x 0.4mm],[M4 x 0.7mm])], [Gorilla Glue Adhesive],[Used to secure small buttons, battery packs, switches, etc.], ),
-      ),
       caption: [Component List]
       )<tbl:tb8>
   ],
 )
+Since the system design deliverable is due 1 month prior to the Rev 0 presentation/demo, the 3D model of the housing is not fully complete and is missing a few things that may be included from now to the demo date.
+This includes:
+#list([Fastening of each of the components to the housing, which will either be done with plastic dowels, threaded inserts and screws, or through adhesive.])
+_Please note that the housing will point of focus in the deliverables after Rev 0, and will currently serve as a method to group components together and have them enclosed._
 === Child Module
+The child module housing will allow for buttons/joysticks to sit elevated from other electrical components to allow for easier wired connection.
+The main goal in Rev 0 is to allow for the controller.
+The housing will be printed using PLA filament. @fig:fig9 displays the current design of the child module housing. _Please note that the design is subject to change._
+==== Buttons Module
+#figure(image("Child_Module_Housing.png", width: 100%), caption: [Child Module Housing (Buttons)])<fig:fig7>
+==== Joystick Module
+#figure(image("Child_Module_Housing_2.png", width: 100%), caption: [Child Module Housing (Joystick)])<fig:fig8>
 === Parent Module
 The parent module housing will include a slot for the screen and a hole for the wires to connect to the host device.
+The housing will be printed using PLA filament. @fig:fig9 displays the current design of the parent module housing. _Please note that the design is subject to change._
+#figure(image("Parent_Module_Housing.png", width: 100%), caption: [Parent Module Housing])<fig:fig9>

+#pagebreak()
 = Timing Constraints
 There are a few critical timing constraints to consider for the OpenArcade Controller to function correctly, which can be seen in @tbl:tb8.
 #align(